← Back to research

 Simplenote

-Simplenote is a free, cross-platform note-taking app from Automattic (WordPress) with instant sync and markdown support — no frills, no cost.
+Simplenote is a free, cross-platform note-taking app from Automattic (WordPress) with instant sync and markdown support — now in maintenance mode with no new features planned.

 Key takeaways